haproxytech/vmware-haproxy/docs/upgrade.md

 - Find and copy `/etc/haproxy/server.crt` and `/etc/haproxy/server.key` out of the instance.
 Optionally copy the CA files if you need them.
 - If you have made any customizations to `/etc/haproxy/haproxy.cfg` or `/etc/haproxy/dataplaneapi.cfg` then make backups or notes of those customizations at this time.
 - Deploy the new VM with an _identical_ configuration as the currently running instance using the existing HAProxy `server.crt` and `server.key` as inputs.
 - Power down the old instance.
-You can revert back to this image if something goes wrong with the upgrade.
+You can revert back to this instance if something goes wrong with the upgrade.
 - Optionally add resource reservations for the new VM.
 - Power on the new instance.
 - Verify the configuration on the new VM.
 See [verification](#verification) below on the minimum recommended checks to perform.